AndyQ/VoxelTerrain/README.md

 To run, open a terminal window, change to the tools folder and run:<br>
 `./getImages.sh`

-This will download the images into an images subfolder, convert them to the correct size (if needed).
+This will download the images into an images subfolder, convert them to the correct size (if needed), and copy them over to the Assets.xcassets folder.

-Then all that's needed is to drop them into your Assests.xcassets file in Xcode.

 ## License